Abby Morton Diaz: Writer and lecturer

 In 1861, Diaz sent a story to Atlantic Monthly, under an assumed name, and received a check for forty dollars for it.
 Her stories for children, originally published in Young Folks and other magazines, have a wide fame, and series after series, beginning with William Henry's Letters to His Grandmother, Pink and Blue, The Little Country Girl, Farmer Hill's Diary, The Schoolmaster's Story and Some Account of the Early Life of a Bachelor.
-When Rev. Edward Eggleston became editor of "Hearth and Home," he was advised by William Dean Howells to write to Diaz, and he did so, the correspondence resulting in the series of papers upon the household life of women found in The Schoolmaster's Trunk.
+When Rev. Edward Eggleston became editor of Hearth and Home, he was advised by William Dean Howells to write to Diaz, and he did so, the correspondence resulting in the series of papers upon the household life of women found in The Schoolmaster's Trunk.
 These and others are included in two volumes, The Bybury Book and Domestic Problems.

 Her letters and articles on household and domestic difficulties caused her to be looked upon as one speaking with authority, and she was invited to lecture upon those questions.
 She read a paper in the Woman's Congress held in Philadelphia in 1876.
-The paper was entitled "The Development of Character in Schools," since published in the Arena.
+The paper was entitled "The Development of Character in Schools," since published in The Arena.

 Personal life

-Diaz, a profound believer in Christian Science, wrote several pamphlets on the subject.
+Diaz was interested in New Thought, which at the time was sometimes erroneously identified with Christian Science, and she took a class from the movement's founder Emma Curtis Hopkins.
+She wrote several pamphlets on the subject.
 At the end of the 19th century, she gave lecturers on the ethics of nationalism, Christian socialism, progressive morality, life, meaning of life, developing character in homes and schools, human nature, competition, and a series of papers on arbitration, first published in the Independent.
+She was an early advocate for Bellamyite Nationalism.

 Diaz lived in her home in Belmont, Massachusetts, with her oldest son.
 She died there on April 1, 1904.

+She was married to Emanuel Diaz, with whom she later separated, they had two sons.